Table of contents

 Talking after announcing the price

 The most costly and most taught mistake.
 You announce "fifty thousand dollars per year" and immediately follow with "but this includes onboarding, premium support, updates...".
 You just signaled to the prospect that you yourself find the price high.
 You automatically trigger defensive negotiation.
-Per Abstrakt, silence after the price is the least taught and most profitable skill in closing.
+Silence after the price is the least taught and most profitable skill in closing.

 Symptoms : automatic price justification fear of silence prospect negotiating without having thought about it